-Rule 44: Appointment and Qualifications of Counsel
+Rule 44: Appointment and Qualifications of Counsel (amended 29 May 2004)

 (A) Counsel engaged by a suspect or an accused shall file his power of attorney with the Registrar at the earliest opportunity.
 Subject to verification by the Registrar, a counsel shall be considered qualified to represent a suspect or accused, provided that he has been admitted to the practice of law in a State and practiced criminal law for a minimum of five years.